mrclschstr/nextcloud2cifs-docker/README.md

  - Use tags for official releases and not just the master branch
  - Provide simple docker run examples in README
  - Implement mail notifications for certain events (successfull/failed backups, mount errors, ...)
+ - Describe default behavior of rsync job with link to the official documentation